American Jazz Museum

 Marker series.
 This marker is included in the Native Sons and Daughters of Greater Kansas City marker series.

 Location.
 39° 5.502′ N, 94° 33.77′ W. Marker is in Kansas City, Missouri, in Jackson County.
 Marker can be reached from Vine Street north of 18th Street, on the right when traveling north.
+Marker is on the north grounds of the Negro Leagues Baseball Museum/American Jazz Museum complex.
 Touch for map.
-Marker is on the north grounds of the Negro Leagues Baseball Museum/American Jazz Museum complex.
 Marker is at or near this postal address: 1616 East 18th Street, Kansas City MO 64108, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 Negro Leagues Baseball Museum (here, next to this marker); Roy Wilkins (about 400 feet away, measured in a direct line); Kansas City Call (about 500 feet away); Mutual Musicians Association Building (about 600 feet away); Ms. Myra Taylor (about 600 feet away); John "Buck" O'Neil Center (approx. 0.2 miles away); William Rockhill Nelson (approx. one mile away); Union Prison Collapse (approx. one mile away).
 Touch for a list and map of all markers in Kansas City.